Home » Recipe Index » Side Dishes

 What to Serve With Mashed Potatoes Without Milk

-• Add in cream cheese or sour cream in place of milk in your favorite recipe.
-It keeps the mashed potatoes extra creamy and full of flavor!
+• Add cream cheese or sour cream in place of milk in your favorite recipe.
+I love how this keeps the mashed potatoes extra creamy and full of flavor!

-• Simply use the boiled water from the pot as a substitute for milk in mashed potatoes!
-Reserve a full cup, but mix it in a few splashes at a time.
-You don’t want to overdo the starchy water and cause your mashed potatoes without milk to become gluey.
+• My go-to trick is to use the boiled water from the pot as a substitute for milk in mashed potatoes!
+Reserve a full cup, but mix it in a few splashes at a time so the mashed potatoes don’t become too dense.

-• Chicken or vegetable broth is an easy substitute for both flavor and moisture.
+• Chicken or vegetable broth is an easy substitute, and I like how they add an extra layer of flavor.

 • Non-dairy milk alternatives like almond milk or rice milk keep things creamy without altering the flavor too much.
-Oat milk is thicker and creamier — just be sure to use unsweetened!
+I’ve also used oat milk, which is thicker and creamier.
+I just make sure to use unsweetened and unflavored!

 Closeup shot of creamy mashed potatoes without milk.

-How Do I Reheat Mashed Potatoes Without Milk?
+How to Make Mashed Potatoes Without Milk FAQs

 homemade mashed potatoes with broth and butter.